 An ongoing project of encoding vital records for their searchable database of surnames for most of the towns in Wallonia and Brussels.
 This is where I found the bulk of my Belgian ancestors and records.
 The members are trustworthy and helpful, and I highly recommend them.
 There is a membership fee.
 Either use the contact form at the website (accès membres/contact), or contact for membership details.
 You can write to them in English

 Family Search has come a long way since it’s humble beginnings over 10 years ago.
-Before, we had to order microfilm from a LDS family history library, make a possible long trip to the local LDS library, and, depending upon the hours, and try to cram as much time as possible to view the microfilm.
-Now, Belgian images of records are now available to *browse” (they’re not indexed) for all provinces from 1797 up until 1911 It can be quite tedious to go through expecially since they’re other records sandwiched in between but it’s worth it .
-France has some vital records uploaded, as well as Canada.
+Before, we had to pay to order microfilm from a LDS family history library in Salt Lake City, make a possible long trip to the local LDS library, and, depending upon the hours, try to cram as much time as possible to view the microfilm.
+Now, Belgian images of records are now available to *browse or search” for all provinces from the 1600s up until 1911.

 - Hainaut, Belgium